CatChenal/DU-event-transcript-demo/2021/05-cat-chenal-foo-foo.md

 <!-- Editing Guide: The pipe (|) position in this comment is 120:                                                       | -->
 ### Introduction

-Okay hello and welcome to Data Umbrella's webinar for October so I'm just going to go over the agenda I'm going to do a
+OK hello and welcome to Data Umbrella's webinar for October so I'm just going to go over the agenda I'm going to do a
-brief introduction then there will be the workshop by hugo and James and you can ask questions along the way in the chat
+brief introduction then there will be the workshop by Hugo and James and you can ask questions along the way in the chat
 or actually the best place to ask questions is the Q&A and there's an option to upvote as well so yet asking the Q&A if
 you happen to post it on the chat by mistake I can also transfer it over to Q&A so that would be fine too and this
 webinar is being recorded briefly about me I am a statistician and data scientist and I am the founder of Data Umbrella
 I am on a lot of platforms as Reshama so feel free to follow me on Twitter and LinkedIn we have a code of conduct we're
-dedicated to providing harassment free experience for everyone thank you for helping to make this a welcoming friendly
+dedicated to providing a harassment-free experience for everyone thank you for helping to make this a welcoming friendly
 professional community for all and this code of conduct applies to the chat as well so our mission is to provide an
-inclusive community for underrepresented persons in data science and we are an all volunteer run organization you can
+inclusive community for underrepresented persons in data science and we are an all volunteer-run organization you can
 support Data Umbrella by doing the following things you can follow our code of conduct and keep our community a place
 where everybody wants to keep coming to you can donate to our open collective and that helps to pay meet-up dues and
 other operational costs and you can check out this link here on GitHub we have this new initiative where all the videos
 are being transcribed and so is to make them more accessible so we take the YouTube videos and we put the raw there and
 so we've had a number of volunteers help us transcribe it so feel free to check out this link and maybe if you do this
-video maybe the two speakers will follow you on Twitter I can't promise anything but it's possible dave umbrella has a
+video maybe the two speakers will follow you on Twitter I can't promise anything but it's possible Data Umbrella has a
 job board and it's at jobs.org and once this gets started I'll put some links in the chat the job that we are
-highlighting today is is the machine learning engineer job by development seed and development seat is based in
+highlighting today is the machine learning engineer job by development seed and development seat is based in
 Washington DC and Lisbon Portugal and they do I'm going to go to the next slide what they do is they're doing social
 good work and so they're doing for instance mapping elections from Afghanistan to the US analyzing public health and
 economic data from Palestine to Illinois and leading the strategy and development behind data world bank and some other
 organizations and I will share a link to their job posting in the chat as well as soon as I finish this brief
-introduction check out our website for resources there's a lot of resources on learning Python and r also for
+introduction check out our website for resources there's a lot of resources on learning Python and R also for
 contributing to open source also for guides on accessibility and responsibility and allyship we have a monthly
 newsletter that goes out towards the end of the month and it has information on our upcoming events we have two great
 events coming up in November and December on open source so subscribe to our newsletter to be in the know we are on all
 social media platforms as Data Umbrella Meetup is the best place to join to find out about upcoming events our website
 has resources follow us on Twitter we also share a lot of information on LinkedIn and if you want to subscribe to our
 YouTube channel we record all of our talks and post them there within about a week of the talk so it's a good way to get
-information OK and now we are ready to get started
+information OK and now we are ready to get started so I will hand it over to put myself on mute and I will hand it over
+to Hugo and James and let you take over but thank you all for joining!

 #### 00:04:03,120::		4 minutes mark -> new paragraph

-so I will hand it over to put myself on mute and I will hand it over to hugo and James and let you take over but thank
-you all for joining I just want to thank Reshama Christina and and everyone else who tied all the tireless effort that
+I just want to thank Reshama, Christina, and everyone else who tied all the tireless effort that goes into putting these
-that goes into putting these meet-ups and these online sessions together I I think one thing I want to say is actually
+meet-ups and these online sessions together I think one thing I want to say is actually the last in-person workshop I
-the the last in-person workshop I gave either at the end of February or early March was data umbrellas in inaugural
-tutorial and Meetup if I if I recall correctly on on bayesian bayesian thinking and hacker statistics and simulation and
+gave either at the end of February or early March was Data Umbrella's in inaugural tutorial and Meetup if I recall
-that type of stuff so it's it's just wonderful to be back particularly with my colleague and friend friend James we're
+correctly on Bayesian thinking and hacker statistics and simulation and that type of stuff so it's just wonderful to be
-building really cool distributed data science products at coiled we'll say a bit about that but we'll do some
+back particularly with my colleague and friend James we're building really cool distributed data science products at
-introductions in in a bit I just wanted to get you all accustomed to it was February thank you reishma we're working
+coiled we'll say a bit about that but we'll do some introductions in a bit I just wanted to get you all accustomed to.
-with Jupyter notebooks in a GitHub repository the repository is pinned to the top of the chat this is what it looks like
+It was February thank you Reshama.
+We're working with Jupyter notebooks in a GitHub repository the repository is pinned
-these are all the files this is the file system now we use something called binder which is a project out of and related
+to the top of the chat.
+This is what it looks like these are all the files this is the file system now we use something
-to project project Jupyter which provides infrastructure to run notebooks without any local installs so there are two
+called Binder which is a project out of and related to project Jupyter which provides an infrastructure to run notebooks
-ways you can you can code along on this tutorial the first is and I won't get you to do this yet is to launch binder the
+without any local installs so there are two ways you can code along on this tutorial the first is and I won't get you to
-reason I won't get you to do that yet is because once you launch it we have 10 minutes to start coding or the binder
+do this yet is to launch Binder the reason I won't get you to do that yet is because once you launch it we have 10 minutes
-session times out I've been burnt by that before actually several times I'm surprised I even remembered it this time the
+to start coding or the Binder session times out.
+I've been burnt by that before actually several times I'm surprised I even
-other thing you can do is install everything locally by cloning the repository downloading anaconda creating a conda
+remembered it this time the other thing you can do is install everything locally by cloning the repository downloading
-environment if you haven't done that I suggest you do not do that now and you launch launch the binder James is going to
+Anaconda creating a conda environment if you haven't done that I suggest you do not do that now and you launch the Binder.

-start by telling us a few a few things about about GAs and distributed compute in general my question for you James is
+James is going to start by telling us a few things about GAs and distributed computing in general.
+My question for you James
-if we get people to launch this now will we get to execute a cell code cell in 10 minutes I would let's hold off for now
+is: if we get people to launch this now will we get to execute a cell code cell in 10 minutes I would let's hold off for now
 maybe yep maybe I'll indicate when we should launch binder OK fantastic cool and just what I'm looking at right now is
 the GitHub repository on your browser OK exactly so I will not launch binder now I will not get you to now I've I'm
 doing this locally and we see that I'm in notebook zero and if you want to actually have a look at this notebook before
 launching binder it's in the notebooks Data Umbrella subdirectory and its notebook zero and we're going to hopefully
-make it through the overview then chatting about dusk dusk delayed and and data framing and machine learning great so we
+make it through the overview then chatting about Dask delayed and and data framing and machine learning great so we
-have hashim has said you could open in vs code as well you could I mean that would require all your local installs and
+have Hashim has said you could open in VSCode as well you could I mean that would require all your local installs and
-that that type of stuff as well but we're to introduce me and James we we work at coiled where we build products for
+that that type of stuff as well but we're to introduce me and James we work at coiled where we build products for
-distributed compute in infrastructure as we'll see one of the big problems with like bursting to the cloud is all the
+distributed computing infrastructure as we'll see one of the big problems with like bursting to the cloud is all the
-like kubernetes aws docker stuff so we build a one-click host of deployments for das but for data science and machine
+like Kubernetes AWS Docker stuff so we build a one-click host of deployments for das but for data science and machine
-learning in general James maintains task along with Matt Matt Rocklin who created dusk with a team people who was
+learning in general James maintains task along with Matt Matt Rocklin who created dusk with a team of people who was
 working with Continuum Anaconda at the time and James is a software engineer at called and I run data science evangelism
-marketing work on a bunch of product product stuff as well wear a bunch of different different hats
+marketing work on a bunch of product stuff as well wear a bunch of different hats

 #### 00:08:01,680::		4 minutes mark -> new paragraph